The monodromy of families of subvarieties on abelian varieties: Introduction

 A smooth projective curve $C \subset A$ generating $A$ has ample normal bundle, thus the algebraic group $G_{C, \omega}^\ast$ is simple for $g \ge 3$.
 When $g = 2$ the simplicity of $G_{C, \omega}^\ast$ remains open.
 More generally \cref{Thm:TannakaGroupSimpleIntro} implies that $G_{X, \omega}^\ast$ is simple when $X \subset A$ is nondivisible with ample normal bundle and \begin{enumerate} \item the image of the Albanese morphism $X\to \Alb(X)$ is nondegenerate in the sense of \cref{section positivity}; \item the natural morphism $\phi \colon \Alb(X) \to A$ is an isogeny.
 By Debarre's Barth-Lefschetz theorem for abelian varieties (see \cite[th.~4.5]{Deb95} or \cref{Rem:complete_intersection}) this is the case as soon as $d > g/2$ or when $X$ is a complete intersection of ample divisors and $d \ge 2$. \end{enumerate} Note that situation (2) above is a particular case of (1).

-Our proof of \cref{Thm:TannakaGroupSimpleIntro} uses characteristic cycles on the cotangent bundle of $A$ and their link with representation theory \cite{KraemerMicrolocalI, KraemerMicrolocalII}.
-For convenience, we recall some background in \cref{section from rep to geo}, together with computations for the Dynkin types $A$, $B$, $D$ to be used later.
-A look at characteristic cycles will also show that the representation $\omega(\delta_X) \in \Rep_\bbF(G_{X,\omega}^\ast)$ is minuscule in the sense that its weights form a single Weyl group orbit, see \cref{cor:minuscule}.
+Our proof of \cref{Thm:TannakaGroupSimpleIntro} uses characteristic cycles on the cotangent bundle~$T^*A$ and their link with representation theory \cite{KraemerMicrolocalI, KraemerMicrolocalII}.
+The idea is roughly as follows: If the group $G_{X,\omega}^\ast$ is not simple, then the representation $V=\omega(\delta_X)$ is an external tensor product of representations.
+This allows to decompose the characteristic cycle of the perverse sheaf~$\delta_X$ as a Pontryagin product.
+But for smooth subvarieties the characteristic cycle is integral and equal to the conormal bundle to $X \subset A$.
+Using our assumption that the normal bundle is ample, we can then rule out decompositions as Pontryagin products via computations with Segre classes.
+For convenience we recall some relevant background in \cref{section from rep to geo}, together with computations for the Dynkin types $A$, $B$, $D$ to be used later.
+The integrality of the characteristic cycle also implies that the representation $\omega(\delta_X) \in \Rep_\bbF(G_{X,\omega}^\ast)$ is minuscule in the sense that its weights for a maximal torus form a single Weyl group orbit, due to the following general result (see \cref{cor:minuscule}):

+\begin{factintro} Let $P\in \Perv(A, \bbF)$ be a perverse sheaf whose characteristic cycle is integral and not stable under any nontrivial translation on the abelian variety.
+Then $\omega(P)$ is a minuscule representation of $G_\omega(P)$. \end{factintro}

 There are only few nontrivial minuscule representations $V$ of a simply connected simple algebraic group $G$, all of which are listed below:

 The dimension of $\omega(\delta_X)$ is the absolute value of the topological Euler characteristic of $X$.
 Recall that the subvariety $X\subset A$ is symmetric up to a translation if and only if the vector space $\omega(\delta_X)$ carries a nondegenerate bilinear form preserved by the action of $G_{X, \omega}^\ast$, and this pairing is symmetric if $d$ is even and alternating if $d$ is odd; see \cite[lemma~2.1]{KWGeneric}.
 This rules out the occurence of $E_6$ for symmetric subvarieties; note that the group $E_6$ appears as the Tannaka group of the Fano surface in the intermediate Jacobian of a smooth cubic threefold, but $d = (g-1)/2$ here because $d = 2$ and $g = 5$.
 Similarly, the group $E_7$ preserves a nondegenerate alternating bilinear form on its $57$-dimensional irreducible representation, so subvarieties $X$ with $G_{X, \omega}^\ast \simeq E_7$ must be odd-dimensional.
 However, for $d = 1$ this does not happen as we show by a direct geometric argument (see~\cref{cor:curve-is-not-e7}), and in higher dimension we do not any such example.
 Altogether, to prove that the Tannaka group is big and conclude the proof of the main theorem from \cref{sec:BigTannakaIntro}, we are left with wedge powers and spin representations.
 The next two sections will characterize the occurence of the former and rule out the latter.